top of page

 Dr Ali Crichton adds:

-"N-of-1 trials have been successfully conducted in other paediatric populations to establish ADHD medication efficacy but are yet to be used in the FASD population.
+"N of 1 trials have been successfully conducted in other paediatric populations to establish ADHD medication efficacy but are yet to be used in the FASD population.
 Large inter-individual variability in attention profiles in children with FASD and ADHD, mean standard clinical trials may fail to identify individual treatment response differences because they focus on aggregated group outcomes.
 Additionally, stimulants show substantial inter-individual variability in response, such that dose must be titrated in the individual to achieve clinical response on the lowest possible dose.
 Data from our group highlights this clinical variability and also shows frequent polypharmacy for treatment of ADHD in children with FASD.
 Approximately 25% of patients are routinely prescribed stimulants and non-stimulants for ADHD symptoms.
 This points to a critical need to conduct high quality research to inform individual treatment choices for ADHD in FASD."

-For each child, we are conducting an N-of-1 trial design with four pairs of 2 week periods, each comparing randomly ordered stimulant and placebo.
+For each child, we are conducting an N of 1 trial design with four pairs of 2 week periods, each comparing randomly ordered stimulant and placebo.
 Feasibility and tolerability will be assessed by examining the level of completion of questionnaires, medication compliance with individual dosing schedule, and trial completion rates, alongside adverse events and parent ratings of the children’s side effects.
-N-of-1 trial data will be aggregated for analysis of the primary outcome (ADHD behaviours measured using the Conners 3 Short form (S) (for children age 6 to18 years), and the Conners Early Childhood (for children 2 to 6 years), teacher rated versions) to provide an estimate of the group treatment effect as well as individual-level treatment effects.
+N-of-1 trial data will be aggregated for analysis of the primary outcome (ADHD behaviours measured using the Conners 3 Short form (S) (for children age 6 to18 years), and the Conners Early Childhood (for children 2 to 6 years), teacher-rated versions) to provide an estimate of the group treatment effect as well as individual-level treatment effects.
 Potential mediating factors will be explored to identify variables that might be associated with variability of the response between individuals.
 Dr Crichton and other members of the team, including K. Harris, J. McGree, P.J.
 Anderson, and K. Williams, co-designed the N-of-1 trials with N-of-1 Hub.

-This trial is funded by the Thrasher Research Fund.
+This trial is funded by the Thrasher Research Fund. and conducted in collaboration with Monash Health and Monash University.

 bottom of page